ProFatXuanAll/language-model-playground/doc/source/quickstart.rst

      pipenv shell

 5. Now you can run any scripts provided by this project!
-   For example, you can take a look at chinese poem dataset by running :py:mod:`lmp.script.sample_dset`
+   For example, you can take a look at chinese poem dataset by running :doc:`lmp.script.sample_dset </script/sample_dset>` :

    .. code-block:: shell